Eggsquisite Breakfast Casserole

 - In a large bowl, whisk eggs, evaporated milk and salt.
 In another large skillet, heat butter until hot.
 Add egg mixture; cook and stir over medium heat until eggs are completely set.

 - Place half of the eggs in a greased 13x9-in. baking dish; pour half the sauce over the eggs.
 Repeat layers.
-Cover and bake at 350° for 55-65 minutes or until a knife inserted near the center comes out clean.
+Cover and bake at 350° for 55-65 minutes or until a knife inserted in the center comes out clean.
 Let stand 5 minutes before serving.
-Yield: 12-16 servings.